There’s no single right or wrong way – but a combination of a few methods is usually best, both for convenience and security.

 They are widely accepted.
 Use your debit cards to pay in-store and withdraw cash using your Debit Mastercard (look for the Mastercard symbol) or Keycard (look for the Cirrus symbol) to withdraw up to the equivalent of $2,000 AUD a day in local currency.
 Keep in mind that international ATM and EFTPOS fees may apply.

-Top money travels tips
+Top travel money tips

 - Get organised early, particularly if you need to pre-order cash, or order prepaid cards.
 It helps your budgeting too - you can monitor the exchange rate and if you have a travel card, lock in your foreign currency when the exchange rate is strong.